Hyper-Accel/docs/docs/Offline_Inference.md

 $ # Install HyperDex-vLLM in LPU+GPU env
 $ pip install torch==2.7.0 torchvision==0.22.0 torchaudio==2.7.0 --index-url https://download.pytorch.org/whl/cu126
 $ pip install -i https://pypi.hyperaccel.ai/simple vllm == 0.9.0+orion

-$ # Install HyperDex-vLLM source code
-$ git clone git@github.com:Hyper-Accel/vllm.git
 ```

 ## Text Generation with HyperAccel LPU™

-HyperDex-vLLM generates tokens very similar to vLLM's `generate` function, enabling you to easily generate tokens as demonstrated in the example below.
-Ensure that **device="fpga"**, and **num_lpu_devices=1** are set.
+HyperDex-vLLM generates tokens very similar to vLLM's `generate` function, enabling you to easily generate tokens as demonstrated in the example below. to use LPU, you must give this environment variable "NUM_LPU_DEVICES" with number of devices to use

 !!! note
     currently, LPU supports one batch at a time. do not put more than one prompt.